quartiq/stabilizer/book/src/setup.md

 up.
 Any modifications that occur after boot over the MQTT interface will occur after the initial settings configured via USB.

+> **Note:** Settings configured via USB do not take immediat effect.
+Instead, they will apply after
+> the device is rebooted.

+> **Note:** Settings configured via USB are only initial settings.
+Any modifications
+> that occur after startup (i.e. via MQTT) will take precedent over those configured via USB.
+MQTT
+> settings can only be persisted or retained via the MQTT broker.

+> **Note:** Saving settings via the USB port only saves the initial settings.
+It does not take into
+> account the current operational settings that may have been applied via MQTT.

 ## Network and DHCP

 Stabilizer supports 10Base-T or 100Base-T with Auto MDI-X.

 Stabilizer uses DHCP to obtain its network configuration information.
 Ensure there is a properly configured DHCP server running on the network segment that Stabilizer is connected to.
-Alternatively, a static IP can be enforced in the firmware build command by specifying the environmental variable `STATIC_IP` or by configuring the static IP via the USB interface.
+If a DHCP server is not available and a static IP is desired, Stabilizer can be configured with a static IP via the USB interface.
+A configured `ip` of "0.0.0.0" will use DHCP.

 > **Note:** If Stabilizer is connected directly to an Ubuntu system (for example using a USB-Ethernet dongle) you can set the IPv4 settings of this Ethernet connection in the Ubuntu network settings to "Shared to other computers".
 This will start and configure a DHCP server for this connection.

-> **Note:** Stabilizer contains an internal setting for static IP configuration that can be
-> optionally configured via the USB serial port to bypass DHCP.

 ## MQTT Broker